dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2022_thoughts.md

 As for zim, shipping rates should go higher with russia disruption hold until 2022.

+- there is a contract coming up in 2022, chance of port strikes are very high
+- wait and hold until the port strike in the usa.

 ### Russian Invasion

 #### Russia loses